Lovlina Borgohain: 2020 Tokyo Olympics

 Borgohain is the first female athlete and the second boxer from Assam to represent the state in the Olympics.
 She defeated the German boxer Nadine Apetz in the primary rounds and on 30 July 2021, she defeated Taiwan's Chen Nien-chin and which assured her a medal.
 India women's boxing team head coach Raffaelle Bergamesco told The Times of India in an interview, "She wanted to win and that was a fundamental change.
 Lovlina is a girl who is very attached to her family, to her fellow citizens.
 I tried to motivate her by shouting that the whole of India was watching her and she could write her own story" In the semifinals she lost to the world no. 1 and eventual gold medalist Busenaz Sürmeneli and took home the bronze medal.

-2022 IBA Women's World Boxing Championships
+IBA Women's World Boxing Championships

+2022

-She lost to Cindy Ngamba of Fair Chance Team 1-4 in the pre-quarter finals.
+She lost to Cindy Ngamba of Fair Chance Team 1–4 in the pre-quarter finals.
 Borgohain had again defeated former world champion Chen Nien-Chin in the first round.

+2023

+Competing in the 75 kg category, Borgohain won the gold medal defeating Australia's Caitlin Parker.